YoshieHara/Project3-Group1/README.md

 ### **How To Use Files - Workflow**
 All files must be in the same folder in order for the files to work in harmony.
 1. The jupyter notebook file "DataCleaningAndConversion.ipynb" is used first.
 The file reads both Excel files "crimes.xlsx" and "Drugs.xlsx" and converts them into DataFrames.
-Once in DataFrames, data are QC'ed and data types for all entries in both tables are checked to confirm their suitability. empty rows, if any. are dropped. finally both DataFrames are exported in CSV format.
+Once in DataFrames, data are QC'ed and data types for all entries in both tables are checked to confirm their suitability.
+Empty rows, if any, are dropped. finally both DataFrames are exported in CSV format.
 Two files are produced, "crimes.csv" and "drugs.csv".
 2. The two CSV  files are then imported into the SQLite database "crime.sqlite".
 Tables are produced and, again, all data types are checked.
-In the database, the table for "crimes.csv" is named "cleaned_data", while the table for "drugs.csv" is called drugs.
+In the database, the table for "crimes.csv" is named "cleaned_data", while the table for "drugs.csv" is called "drugs".
 The table "cleaned_data" has 1123 records.
 The table "drugs" has 2073 records.
 Below are two screen captures that show data types in both tables and a few rows from the table "cleaned_data".